-As noted above, funding increases provided for by LCFF are being phased in over several years, with the funding target expected to be reached by 2020-21.
-Prior to the implementation of LCFF, districts varied in the extent to which they participated in various categorical programs and in the level of services provided for low-income pupils, English learners, and foster youth.
+As noted above, funding increases provided for by LCFF are being phased in over several years, with the funding target expected to be reached by 2020-21.Prior to the implementation of LCFF, districts varied in the extent to which they participated in various categorical programs and in the level of services provided for low-income pupils, English learners, and foster youth.
 Thus, in 2012-13, the year immediately preceding the year of LCFF's initial implementation, there was variation across districts in the level of expenditures for services provided to pupils who met the criteria for low-income, English learner, and foster youth.
 During the phase-in of funding, districts will receive LCFF funding based upon the difference (gap) between their prior year funding and the amount they will receive when the LCFF is fully funded (the target LCFF base funding level [LCFF target]).
 Because of the phase in of LCFF funding, the base funding level and supplemental and concentration grant funding level must be estimated until full funding is reached.

 In consideration of the phase-in of LCFF funding and the varying "starting" points for school districts, 5 CCR Section 15496 provides a seven-step process for determining the amount of funding attributable to supplemental and concentration grants in the LCAP year and the minimum proportion by which a district must "increase or improve" services for unduplicated pupils (MPP).
 (5 CCR Section 15496(b)(1)-(7).)
-During the transition to full funding, these amounts will depend, in part, on a district's estimate of LCFF funds expended on services for unduplicated pupils in the prior year that is in addition to what was expended on services for all pupils.
+During the transition to full funding, these amounts will depend, in part, on a district's estimate of LCFF funds expended on services for unduplicated pupils.
 (5 CCR Section 15496(b)(2) [Step two].)
 Pursuant to the formula, districts make incremental progress toward the supplemental and concentration grant expenditures levels required at full implementation to proportionally increase or improve services for unduplicated pupils.